A shared meal has the power to connect people in a way that few things can.

 Revenue for private events is up 18% over last year.

-The CRM tasks feature also lets Chicago Food Planet manage their pipelines on the go.
+The CRM tasks feature also lets Chicago Food Planet manage its pipelines on the go.
 Kayla Muldoon is CFP’s Operations Coordinator and private tour guide.
 That means she has a lot of internal company processes to manage, often while on the move.

 When you can have a conversation (directly on your website), no one falls through the cracks